Code-At-Uni/guides/lessons/lesson0/tutorial.md

 ## Diving into Cascading Style Sheets

-Altough we said we are 90% done, it does not look pretty all, let's get more introduced into CSS.
+Altough we said we are 90% done, it does not look pretty all, let's get more introduced to CSS.

 ### Why CSS, and not just HTML?

-During the early stages of HTML, quite a lot of extra markup was required to change colors, text-positioning and stylistic representation of elements, which made any page almost impossible to understand clearly in a mess of content, style and rules which were very specific to each element.
+During the early stages of HTML, quite a lot of extra markup was required to change colors, text-positioning and style of elements, which made any page almost impossible to understand clearly in a mess of content, style and rules which were very specific to each element.
 This was not efficient to mantain, as people wanted to separate form and structure from style and appearence.
 A proposal was made for externalizing the style into a separate document now simply called CSS to ease up the content writing and it's style formatting